About Conservation International

-Conservation International works to spotlight and secure the critical benefits that nature provides to humanity.
-Since our inception, we’ve helped to protect more than 6 million square kilometers (2.3 million square miles) of land and sea across more than 70 countries.
+For over thirty years, Conservation International has worked to spotlight and secure the critical benefits that nature provides to humanity.
+Combining fieldwork with innovations in science, policy and finance, we’ve helped protect more than 6 million square kilometers (2.3 million square miles) of land and sea across more than 70 countries.

 Conservation International protects the nature that people around the world rely on for food, fresh water and livelihoods.
 We do this through science, policy and partnerships, employing 1,000 people in 30 countries.
 Over the years, CI has helped establish more than 1,200 protected areas across 77 countries, safeguarding more than 601 million hectares of land, marine and coastal areas.
 Learn more at :http://www.conservation.org/ Follow us on: Twitter: http://www.twitter.com/ConservationOrg Facebook: https://www.facebook.com/conservation.intl Instagram: https://www.instagram.com/ConservationOrg